jbcodeforce/eda-quickstarts/quarkus-reactive-kafka-producer/README.md

 * **domain**: domain model and services supporting the business logic - Events are generate under the domain.
 It could have bean generated under infrastructure.
 * **infra**: to include the integration layer.
 This is where to find repository, the REST api or Kafka lower level component needed.

 Normally events can be considered at the domain level, as it is a business decision to define what data elements to share with other.
-It is also fine to consider them at the infrastructure level.
-In this template the avro schemas in `src/main/avro` use the package
-namespace: `ibm.eda.demo.ordermgr.infra.events` but this could be changed to be `ibm.eda.demo.ordermgr.domain.events`.
+It is also fine to consider them at the infrastructure layer level.
+In this template the avro schemas in `src/main/avro` uses the package namespace: `ibm.eda.demo.ordermgr.infra.events` but this could be changed to be `ibm.eda.demo.ordermgr.domain.events`.

 The REST resource delegates to a service where you may want to implement the business logic